The Golf Swing Plane and Circle: Natural or Manipulated?

 This is tricky stuff, and that’s exactly why I have a system for my swing teachings.

-Wish to get back to The FMM Swing Page?
+Wish to get back to the FMM Swing Academy page?

 Some General Swing Tech Posts (with Videos)